epfl-si/django-tequila/README.rst

   Default value is False

-* You may want to use a custom username value as for exemple the SCIPER.
+* You may want to use a custom username value as for example the SCIPER.
   If this is the case, add this line to `settings.py`::

     TEQUILA_CUSTOM_USERNAME_ATTRIBUTE = 'uniqueid'